hefengxuyang/ethereum-mnemonic-utils/README.md

 ### Requirements

-python3 with version <=3.8.7  (the latest version is unsupported, you can use pyenv when the system contain another python)
+python3 with version <=3.8.7  (you can use the tools pyenv when the system contain another python)

 ```sh
 pip install -r requirements.txt